Last Updated on

 People recognise the South of Thailand for its pristine beauty and areas of beautiful beaches.
 The turquoise waters are what attracts most visitors to the area, as a place of pure relaxation.
 Different islands along the south coast attract different types of visitors- some for people wanting an adventure, others wanting a party!
-The main reason for the number of tourists is the wide range of things to do and knowing that there is something for everyone.
+There’s definitely something to suit every kind of Thailand itinerary, whatever you’re looking for.

 If you enjoyed Pippa’s guest post, show her some love in the comments section.
 And share your top tips for visiting Thailand!